rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Better writers than I.  (Essays on Vocation by Campbell, Skerett, and ...)
 (This could fit in the Grinnellians month.)

+1. Candidate criteria

+1. Is pioneers.grinnell.edu accessible?
+(Hmmm ... that's a good
+reason to read the guidelines.)

+1. NaNoWriMo (On writing.)

 1. Accessibility in Course Webs (online teaching)